All Episodes

 It's easy to sympathize with workers whose jobs are displaced by technology.

-Easy pass has meant the elimination of many decent paying jobs for toll booth clerks.
+Easy pass has meant the elimination of many decent-paying jobs for toll booth clerks.

-Uh Union members in question here get paid more like accountants than day laborers.
+Union members in question here get paid more like accountants than day laborers.

-According to the Pacific Maritime Association, the average annual salaries at the ports for longshore workers, $82,895 a year for Class A workers, 118,444 for clerks, and 157,352 a year for foremen.
+According to the Pacific Maritime Association, the average annual salaries at the ports for longshore workers, $82,895 a year for Class A workers, $118,444 for clerks, and $157,352 a year for foremen.

 This piece published, by the way, Wednesday, October 2002.

-The six-figure clerks who chart the inflow and outflow of the trucks in the containers frequently by hand say they'll be happy to use these new gizmos, but only if the barcode jobs are unionized.
+The six-figure clerks who chart the inflow and outflow of the trucks and the containers frequently by hand say they'll be happy to use these new gizmos, but only if the barcode jobs are unionized.

-And that's what the um that's what the fight was over.
+And that's what the fight was over.

 And I am sure that that's what the concern is here.

-Stick to the issues.
+Rush, stick to the issues.

-I'm I'm getting there, folks.
+I'm getting there, folks.

 You stick with me.